Ngā Hekaheka: fungi with a Māori lens

-Rangatahi around Aotearoa are unearthing the hidden universe of fabulous fungi through a new book for students and teachers that combines Māori knowledge and science.
+Rangatahi (youth) around Aotearoa are unearthing the forgotten world of fungi through combining Māori knowledge and science.

 Written in te reo Māori, the illustrated book shares mātauranga (Māori knowledge) about fungi while showing how they feed, grow, and reproduce as well as why they are so important in our forests and other environments.